House Democrats Have Had ‘Serious Conversations’ About Jailing Donald Trump’s Allies

 As President Donald Trump continues to battle a growing impeachment investigation that originated after a whistleblower accused the president of pressuring Ukraine to provide political ammo against likely 2020 Democratic front-runner and former Vice President Joe Biden, Trump’s allies who’re involved in the matter might have a different immediate concern.

-According to The Hill, Michigan Rep. Rashida Tlaib recently revealed to Deadline Detroit that House Democrats are considering jailing allies of the president who are refusing to comply with federally-issued subpoenas, which in legal terms is known as “inherent contempt.”
+According to The Hill, Michigan Rep. Rashida Tlaib recently revealed to Deadline Detroit that House Democrats are considering jailing allies of the president who are refusing to comply with federally issued subpoenas, which in legal terms is known as “inherent contempt.”

 “There have been actual serious conversations about what the logistics would look like… if we did have to force someone through a court order to come before the Congressional committee,” Tlaib said.
 “This is pretty uncharted territory for many of us and even for Congress.”